-In this paper we have used learning curves to study the effectiveness of tree induction and logistic regression for classification and probability ranking.
-In the introduction we stated three related goals of our investigation involving comparing tree induction and logistic regression, using learning curve analysis.
+We have used learning curves to study the effectiveness of tree induction and logistic regression for classification and probability ranking.
+In the paper's introduction we stated three related goals of our investigation, all involving the comparison of tree induction and logistic regression.
+The results of the learning curve analysis have provided us with considerable insight into the relative performance of the methods.

 By using real data sets of very different sizes, with different levels of noise, we have been able to identify several broad patterns in the performance of the methods.
 In particular, we see that the highly nonlinear nature of trees allows tree induction to exploit structure when the noise level in the data is low.
 On the other hand, the smoothness (and resultant low variance) of logistic regression allows it to perform well when noise is high.

 Within the logistic regression family, we see that once the training sets are reasonably large, standard multiple logistic regression is remarkably robust, in the sense that different variants we tried do not improve performance (and bagging hurts performance).
-In contrast, within the tree induction family the different variants continue to make a difference across the entire range of training-set sizes: bagging usually improves performance, pruning helps for classification, and not pruning plus Laplace smoothing helps for scoring.8
+In contrast, within the tree induction family the different variants continue to make a difference across the entire range of training-set sizes: bagging usually improves performance, pruning helps for classification, and not pruning plus Laplace smoothing helps for scoring.

 We also have shown that examining learning curves is essential for comparisons of induction algorithms in machine learning.
 Without examining learning curves, claims of superior performance on particular "domains" are questionable at best.
 To emphasize this point, we calculated the C4-tie-LR records that would be achieved on this (same) set of domains, if data-set sizes had been chosen particularly well for each method.
 For accuracy, choosing well for C4 we can achieve a record of 22-13-1.
 Choosing well for LR we can achieve a record of 8-14-14.
 Similarly, for AUR, choosing well for C4 we can achieve a record of 23-11-2.
 Choosing well for LR we can achieve a record of 10-9-17.
 Therefore, it clearly is not appropriate, from simple studies with one data-set size (as with most experimental comparisons), to draw conclusions that one algorithm is better than the other for the corresponding domains.
-Similarly, it is not necessarily the case that the apparent superiority of one method over another for one particular sample size will "scale up" if the method is applied to new data (from the same domain) of a different (presumably larger) size, since that is effectively comparing the two methods on the basis of only one point on two learning curves, rather than on the entire curves.